-Day 3 of Winter Nationals kicks off with the 400 IM, 100 fly, 200 free, 100 breast, and 100 back.
+Day 3’s morning session will see prelims for the 400 IM, 100 fly, 200 free, 100 breast, and 100 back.

 Since she’s swimming the 500 tonight, the 200 IM will be without American Record holder Eastin.
 USC’s Louise Hansson, the 100 fly NCAA champion, leads the way there.